Do you have the perfect quick-service restaurant business idea?

 Make a Plan

 Creating a business plan is the first step in launching any brand.
-A restaurant business plan is a roadmap for your complete project, outlining how you’ll fund, operate, promote, staff, and run your restaurant once it’s up and running.
+A restaurant business plan is a roadmap for your complete project scope, outlining how you’ll fund, operate, promote, staff, and run your restaurant once it’s up and running.

 This plan doesn’t have to be lengthy, but it should outline what you want to achieve and how you intend to do it.